 We have more experience and expertise: We’ve built the largest and most experienced team in the business.
 We’re veterans of top firms such as Cravath, Latham, Debevoise, Freshfields and Cleary.
 Our perspective and process add value beyond the capital we provide.
 We do all of our diligence in-house.

-We have more of our own capital: Publicly traded on the London Stock Exchange, Burford is well past the billion-dollar mark.
+We have more of our own capital: Publicly traded on the London Stock Exchange, Burford has over three billion dollars invested in and available for legal finance.
 We have our own, permanent capital, without the limitations applicable to private funds of investment periods, investment restrictions, the need to call capital and the need to return capital to investors.

 We are more innovative: We develop strategic solutions to help law firms and clients unlock the asset value of litigation and transform how they finance legal costs and risk.
 We’ve pioneered litigation portfolio financing and excel at funding the most complex commercial litigation.